City of Cape Coral

 City Auditor's Office Annual Audit Plan

 Per Ordinance 79-10 in Section One (d) Nature, Objective and Scope of the Audit Function the City Auditor shall submit an Annual Audit Plan to the City Council for approval by October of each fiscal year.
-FY 2020 Annual Audit Plan
+FY 2021 Approved Strategic Plan and Audit Plan

 How are audits selected for inclusion in the audit plan?